th2-net/th2-common-j/README.md

 ## Release notes

 ### 3.41.0
++ Added the `enableSizeMeasuring` option into gRPC's router configuration.
+Default value is false
-+ gRPC's configuration now contains `keepAliveInterval` property.
++ gRPC's router configuration now contains `keepAliveInterval` property.
 It can be defined for grpc services. (default: 60 sec)
 + Added gRPC service setting to be able to change maxMessageSize
 + Updated th2-bom form 3.2.0 to 3.3.0
 + Started using cradle 3.2, version with grouped messages